-Associates the mod-paths to all bindings defined within the enclosing section, except as overridden by other declare-exporting declarations in nested sub-sections.
-The list of mod-paths before #:use-sources is shown, for example, when the user hovers the mouse over one of the bindings defined within the section.
+Associates the module-paths to all bindings defined within the enclosing section, except as overridden by other declare-exporting declarations in nested sub-sections.
+The list of module-paths before #:use-sources is shown, for example, when the user hovers the mouse over one of the bindings defined within the section.

-More significantly, the first mod-path before #:use-sources plus the mod-paths after #:use-sources determine the binding that is documented by each defform, defproc, or similar form within the section that contains the declare-exporting declaration:
+More significantly, the first module-path before #:use-sources plus the module-paths after #:use-sources determine the binding that is documented by each defform, defproc, or similar form within the section that contains the declare-exporting declaration:

-- If no #:use-sources clause is supplied, then the documentation applies to the given name as exported by the first mod-path. - If #:use-sources mod-paths are supplied, then they are tried in order before the first mod-path.
-The mod-path that provides an export with the same symbolic name and free-label-identifier=? to the given name is used as the documented binding.
-This binding is assumed to be the same as the identifier as exported by the first mod-path in the declare-exporting declaration.
+- If no #:use-sources clause is supplied, then the documentation applies to the given name as exported by the first module-path. - If #:use-sources module-paths are supplied, then they are tried in order before the first module-path.
+The module-path that provides an export with the same symbolic name and free-label-identifier=? to the given name is used as the documented binding.
+This binding is assumed to be the same as the identifier as exported by the first module-path in the declare-exporting declaration.